azh10/databases/README.md

 To run the db:
 --------------
+*requirements: mysql*

-*requirements mysql, and on install of mysql must create an admin level user name: spring with password: thepassword (defined in application.properties)*
+On install of mysql must create an admin level user name: spring with password: thepassword (defined in application.properties)*

 `mysql.server start`
 when the backend starts up it will initialize the database with the data given in data.sql.